 I developed a love of language from my mother, a published poet.
 When I was little, she strung rhyming words together throughout the day in a playful way.
 This taught me that words could be fun, and even musical.
-My mother’s strong influence is reflected in the way I write my picture books today - entirely in rhyme.
+My mother’s strong influence is reflected in the way I write my picture books today - almost entirely in rhyme.

 I majored in art at Occidental College in Los Angeles.
 After graduating, I held many "day" jobs - art gallery manager, special events coordinator and public relations director - while continuing to paint.
 I also designed covers for note card companies and freelanced as a textile designer for the apparel industry, designing fabric for clothing sold at Lord & Taylor and other stores.

 Years later, after marrying and having a family, I took my two children to the library every week to check out picture books.
-I became interested in writing and illustrating a book of my own, but I needed an idea.
+I became interested in creating one of my own, but I needed an idea.
 Then, while once visiting the zoo, my kids were amazed to see a flamingo standing on one leg - sound asleep!
-This was just the idea I was looking for and inspired my first book, Some Sleep Standing Up.
+This was just the kind of theme I was searching for and inspired my first book, Some Sleep Standing Up.
 Since then I've written and illustrated seven more books and am currently working on one to be published in 2021.
-My artwork is also featured on products such as puzzles and notecards.
+My artwork is also featured on puzzles, notecards and other products.

-It's a joy for me to express my passion for rhythm, rhyme, color and pattern in my picture books - and to convey that passion in my school and conference programs.
+I love expressing my passion for rhythm, rhyme, color and pattern in my picture books - and conveying that passion in my school and conference programs.
 And nature, the ultimate designer, is always my theme and inspiration.